 Ziply Fiber in Montana

-Ziply Fiber offers fiber, dsl internet service in Montana, with plans starting at $20/mo for speeds up to 300 Mbps and scaling up to 5,000 Mbps for $80/mo.
+Ziply Fiber offers fiber, dsl internet service in Montana, with plans starting at $20/mo for speeds up to 300 Mbps.
+Scaling up to 5,000 Mbps for $80/mo.
 Service is available in select Montana communities including Billings, Missoula, and surrounding areas.

 About Ziply Fiber in Montana

-Ziply Fiber acquired Frontier Communications' Northwest operations in May 2020 and launched an ambitious program to upgrade legacy DSL and copper infrastructure to modern fiber-optic service.
+Ziply Fiber acquired Frontier Communications' Northwest operations in May 2020.
+Launched an ambitious program to upgrade legacy DSL and copper infrastructure to modern fiber-optic service.
 Headquartered in Kirkland, Washington, Ziply Fiber has quickly become the Pacific Northwest's largest local fiber internet provider.

 In Montana, Ziply Fiber provides internet service to communities including Billings, Great Falls, and towns across the state's vast landscape.
-Montana's sparse population and rugged geography make broadband deployment challenging, but Ziply's ongoing fiber upgrades are gradually replacing legacy DSL connections with fiber-optic service in populated areas.
+Montana's sparse population and rugged geography make broadband deployment challenging.
+Ziply's ongoing fiber upgrades are gradually replacing legacy DSL connections with fiber-optic service in populated areas.

 Ziply Fiber is converting Frontier's legacy copper network to fiber at a rapid pace, with plans to pass over 1 million homes with fiber.
 In areas where fiber is not yet available, Ziply continues to offer DSL service on the existing copper network.
 For Montana residents, this means access to some of the most aggressive fiber pricing in the nation starting at just $20/month for 300 Mbps symmetrical service, backed by a network that continues to improve as the company invests in infrastructure across the state's Northern Rockies communities.